How Much Time is Required for Surface Disinfection in Your Application?

 The key point to understand is that time and irradiance are correlated.
 Thus, if certain parameters of a system are open (e.g. the distance between the light source and the surface, the use of more LEDs, higher drive currents) engineers can play with these variables to minimize the exposure time, or inversely increase exposure time to lower operating characteristics.

-If you’re designing a product with water disinfection capabilities and want to learn about the required disinfection time for your application, explore our UVC LED Requirements Calculator.
+If you’re designing a product with disinfection capabilities and want to learn about the required disinfection time for your application, contact Crystal IS today to discuss your project.